serdarch/NeuroFixer/README.md

 2. **Minimal dependencies:** PyTorch is the only required runtime dependency.
 3. **Public-demo safe:** no pretrained weights, no private backbones, and no journal-specific experimental assets are included.
 4. **Research extensible:** the modules are intentionally modular so user feedback can guide future additions.
+5. **Future package-ready:** the repository structure is prepared for gradual development toward an installable `neurofixer` package.

 ## Quick start from source